VCL3D/VolumetricCapture/docs/eyes.md

 Only this time, only the broker's username and password are already configured to the default values, and instead the broker's IP needs to be offered.

+It used to be that when running an `eye` together with `volcap` there would be a port conflict and it would crash.
+This is not the case anymore and thus, an `eye` can be hosted on the same workstation that `volcap` runs.
+{: .label .label-purple }

 ## Troubleshooting

 Some of the issues related to connectivity and/or sensor streaming are due to USB driver issues and clean up.